vivaria/edisonrul.ing/docs/source/cards/e/exiled-force.md

 ### Card Rulings

-●You can't activate the effect of Exiled Force if it is the only monster on the field.
+*   You can't activate the effect of Exiled Force if it is the only monster on the field.